-- a) When an audit is done in two stages (e.g. initial audit and recertification audit), the duration of management system certification audits is the sum of stage one and stage two. - b) The time spent travelling (en-route or between sites) and any breaks are not included in the determination of the duration of management system certification audits. - c) The audit time for all types of audits includes the total time spent on site at a client's location (physical or virtual) and the time spent off site carrying out planning, document review, interacting with client personnel and report writing.

-- d) The total time spent on site at a client's location (physical or virtual) is the duration of a management system certification audit.
+- b) The time spent travelling (en-route or between sites) and any breaks are not included in the determination of the duration of management system certification audits. - c) The audit time for all types of audits includes the total time spent on site at a client's location (physical or virtual) and the time spent off site carrying out planning, document review, interacting with client personnel and report writing. - d) The total time spent on site at a client's location (physical or virtual) is the duration of a management system certification audit.
 This is the time from the start of the opening meeting to the end of the closing meeting (3.8). - e) Other audits (e.g. special audits, transfer audits) can be performed and the duration of such audits is usually established on a case-by-case basis depending on the objectives of the audits.